 I napped before evening workouts.
 I allowed myself 2 days/week to sleep in if I was really tired at night.

-Can I use Tai Chi to Prevent Illness?
+Can I use a Tai Chi Wellness Strategy to Prevent Illness?

 This is the point in the story where you say BIG WHOOP!
 I said that too.
 I study tai chi remember which offers outstanding health right?
 Was there a path to purely green days with no preemptive work needed?